rbock/sqlpp11/README.md

   * STL Container: https://github.com/rbock/sqlpp11-connector-stl

 __Date Library:__
 sqlpp11 requires [Howard Hinnant's date library](https://github.com/HowardHinnant/date) for `date` and `date_time` data types.
-Sqlpp11 includes CMake search module for this, but if you didn't install this library system-wide, you should modify CMakeLists.txt or add this flags to compile sqlpp11:
+Sqlpp11 includes CMake search module for this, but if you didn't install this library system-wide, you should modify CMakeLists.txt or add some flags to compile sqlpp11:

 ```
 cmake -DHinnantDate_ROOT_DIR=/%PATH_TO_HinnantDate_SOURCE%/ -DHinnantDate_INCLUDE_DIR=/%PATH_TO_HinnantDate_SOURCE%/